Treatment for depression

 Herbs for depression – effective and safe home-based natural treatments for depression

 Herbs for depression represent another group of natural remedies for depression that are also effective.
-There are many herbs for depression that can have a profound effect, listed below are some of them.
+Many herbs for depression can have a profound effect; listed below are some.

-This is also well known as tea and usually taken to gently induce sleep.
+This is also known as tea and is usually taken to induce sleep.
 Boiled water is poured over dried chamomile flowers to make a sweet tea.
 Chamomile is known as a mild fever reducer.
 It has been known to increase your metabolism and elevate your mood.

-Studies have shown this herb to be suitable for a number of emotional problems and not just depression.
+Studies have shown this herb to be suitable for many emotional problems, not just depression.
 This can improve the efficiency of neurotransmitters and is also beneficial to the immune system.
-Blood sugar levels can also be regulated by this Siberian ginseng.
-It can also help the body to cope with physical stress, which is beneficial for overall mental health.
+This Siberian ginseng can also regulate blood sugar levels.
+It can also help the body cope with physical stress, which improves overall mental health.

-Studies have shown that this herb is more effective than some prescription medications, but it has only recently become known to be one of the effective herbs for depression.
-Licorice can be taken as a tea or in capsule form, but excessive amounts or use over a long period of time can result in some side effects such as headaches and fatigue.
+Studies have shown that this herb is more effective than some prescription medications, but it has only recently become known to be one of the most effective herbs for depression.
+Licorice can be taken as a tea or in capsule form, but excessive amounts or use over a long period can result in some side effects, such as headaches and fatigue.
 It is recommended that licorice is only used under the guidance of a qualified practitioner.